elixir-europe/BioHackathon/tools/Development of BioJS components/README.md

 ---
 BioJS is a community-based project compiling JavaScript widgets and modular components to visualize and process biological data using web technologies, making it easier to integrate them to your own website.
 BioJS provides a registry showcase so users can search components and see them in action.

 BioJS started in 2012 and has grown via Google Summer of Code (GSoC) where BioJS has participated standalone in 2014 and 2016.
 2015 BioJS and the Galaxy project joined forces and created a tool to automatically convert BioJS components into Galaxy’s visualisation system.
-We would like to work on further Galaxy integration either update the conversion tool or sketch out how BioJS components could natively fit into Galaxy Vis system.
+We would like to work on further Galaxy integration and either update the conversion tool or sketch out how BioJS components could natively fit into Galaxy Vis system.

 ## Expected outcomes